dorack/jiralicious/README.md

 Default auth type is now Basic auth.
 Cookie auth will be deprecated in the next version.

-## Changes in 0.4.2 from 0.4.0
+## Changes in 0.4.2

-* Opened up HTTParty to any version
+* Opened up HTTParty to any version.
-* Issue.new now works if provided a hash set
+* Issue.new now works if provided a hash set.
-* Error is thrown if the Jira key is invalid
+* Error is thrown if the Jira key is invalid.
-* Error is thrown if issue cannot be created during new opperation
+* Error is thrown if issue cannot be created during new opperation.

+## Changes from 0.4.0 to 0.4.1

+* Initial implementation of OAuth.
+** Note: the system does not support webhooks at this time. **

 ## Changes from 0.3.0